LemmySmackett/LemmySmackettCom/content/stories/mature/interview_with_a_dhampir.md

 "It's a buttplug, Mr. President."

 [He grins] "Of course it is.
-Six inches?" Ω
+Six inches?" ■